 Parental support for the children's achievement remains to be excellent, particularly with homework and communication with the school.
-Governors and trustees are very supportive.
+Trustees and directors are very supportive.

-The PTA raised funds for the school through planned events.
-The Christmas fair both proved a great success once again.
-The summer fair and the Special Person's Picnic did not take place due to COVID-19.
-The children enjoyed a whole school trip.
-Due to poor weather, some pantomime trips were cancelled and the PTA organised special activities in school for affected children.
+The Parent Teacher Association ("PTA") raised funds for the school through planned events.
+The Christmas fair, the summer fair and the Special Person's Picnic did not take place due to COVID-19.
+Due to COVID-19, the pantomime trips were also cancelled and the PTA organised special activities on line for the children.

-During the March lockdown the school closed to all pupils bar children of key support workers and moved to online learning where pupils were then home schooled.
+During the 3 lockdowns the school closed to all pupils bar children of key support workers and moved to online learning where pupils were then home schooled.
 Both teachers and parents rose to this challenge admirably in what was a challenging period for all.
-Risk assessments were carried out before the re opening of school in September to ensure a COVID-19 secure environment and all policies were updated to reflect the new measures in place.
+Risk assessments were carried out before the re-opening of school in September to ensure a COVID-19 secure environment and all policies were updated to reflect the new measures in place.
 The wrap around provision and thus finances were affected due to COVID-19.
+As a result, staffing numbers and resource are under constant review and where resources change these are backfilled with existing cover.
+The income and expenditure relating to the wrap around provision is now monitored within its own separate budget outside of the main school budget provision.